Skip to content

 Note

-Since Rapise 7.1 you may use double click to expand/collapse folders.
-Double click anywhere on the row with folder you want to expand/collapse.
+Since Rapise 7.1, you may use a double-click to expand/collapse folders.
+Double-click anywhere on the row with the folder you want to expand/collapse.

 Actions

-Some tables include Action column.
-It allows the user to perform certain actions on an item displayed in the row where Action menu is expanded.
+Some tables include an Action column.
+It allows the user to perform certain actions on an item displayed in the row where the Action menu is expanded.

 Actions